jackokaiser/vanlab/content/blogs/en_2021-trip.md

 ## Thermal comfort and air quality in the van

-I believe that we've spent lot more time and effort into insulating our van than most other vanlifers.
+I believe that we've spent a lot more time and effort into insulating our van than most other vanlifers.
 Especially for the air tightness, to protect the insulator from the water vapor released by cooking and breathing.
 In the end it was worth it.

-I have measured temperature and humidity in van at four spots: in the living area, near the exterior (in the fan), in the roof insulator and in the left wall insulator.
+I have measured temperature and humidity in the van at four spots: in the living area, near the exterior (in the fan), in the roof insulator and in the left wall insulator.
 Parking the van in the sun during the summer months, the insulator in the roof could exceed 50°C.
 Within the van however, the temperature would "only" peak to around 30°.
-Here is plot of a representative hot summer day: the 21st of August in Avignon, I spent the whole day working within the van with the door opens.
+Here is a plot of a representative hot summer day: the 21st of August in Avignon, I spent the whole day working within the van with the door opens.

 ![Hot summer day](https://res.cloudinary.com/vanderfool/image/upload/v1649517298/2021-trip/2021-08-21_temperature_twdgnf.png "Hot summer day")

 We were in Spain until the end of November, and did not spend winter in the van, so we did not have any really cold days.
 Here is a plot of a cold day in Grenada on the 18th of November, with a low peak at 0°C outside (just checked historical weather data online).
 The room temperature was 5°C above the temperature in the insulators, without any heating throughout the evening.
-When waking up around 9am, we turned on the heating a few minutes which quickly warmed the room.
+When waking up around 9am, we turned on the heating for a few minutes which quickly warmed the room.
-We spent the rest on the day visiting Grenada, outside of the van.
+We spent the rest of the day visiting Grenada, outside of the van.

 ![Cold winter day](https://res.cloudinary.com/vanderfool/image/upload/v1649517787/2021-trip/2021-11-18_temperature_qgh8hc.png "Cold winter day")